jbatistareis/wmo/README.md

 ## Description
 This library replicates the functionality of an old school Yamaha synthesizer, i'm not aiming to perfection, or creating an emulator, i just want to create something that sounds good enough.
 It uses FM synthesis ~~(don't tell anyone, but it actually is PM)~~ to simulate various instruments, ***80's style***.
+Checkout an interface demonstrating what can be done with it, called [WMO Operator](https://github.com/jbatistareis/wmo-operator).

 ## Features (for now)